- Rafael Ancona SpanishXSpanish

-Brett W. Peterson is the Director of The Gary and Jerri-Ann Jacobs High Tech High, a nationally recognized, progressive, project based charter school in San Diego, California.
-He taught at the school for five years and continues to serve as a network ambassador and consultant, training teachers, administrators, and superintendents in implementing project based learning in several states, Israel, and the U.K. He took over as Director in 2007 and continues to serve in that role.
+Brett W. Peterson is the Director of High Tech High International, a nationally recognized, progressive, project based charter school in San Diego, California.
+He served as Director of The Gary and Jerri-Ann Jacobs High Tech High for nine years after teaching at the school for five years and continues to serve as a network ambassador and consultant, training teachers, administrators, and superintendents in implementing project based learning in several states, Israel, and the U.K.

-In addition, Peterson serves as a Director of the Gay, Lesbian and Straight Education Network’s Board where he advises the national organization about grass roots impacts of policies, marketing and strategic vision.
+In addition, Peterson serves as a Trustee of the Gay, Lesbian and Straight Education Network’s National Board where he advises the organization about grass roots impacts of policies, marketing and strategic vision.
 Recently, he served on the U.S. Department of Education’s Western Regional Advisory Committee.

-When not updating his bio, he enjoys spending time with his husband and traveling this small world of ours.
+When not updating his bio, he enjoys spending time with his husband, family and friends and traveling this small world of ours.

 - Erik Castillo Director of College AdvisingXDirector of College Advising

 As a native of San Diego, Erik has developed extensive roots in the education community as a graduate of San Diego State University and the University of San Diego.
 During his time at San Diego State University and the University of San Diego, he has over 7 years of college admissions experience.
 In addition, Erik completed his M.A. degree at the University of San Diego in School Counseling.
 Most recently, Erik served on the external reader committee for the University of California, San Diego.